A Multimodal Data Fusion Attention-Empowered Generative Adversarial Network for Real Time 3D Underwater Sound Speed Field Construction: Introduction

-To achieve high-precision estimation of sound velocity distribution in a given sea area without on-site underwater data measurement, we propose a multi-modal data-fusion generative adversarial network model with residual attention block (MDF-RAGAN) for SSP construction.
-We aim to improve the model's ability for capturing global spatial feature correlations by the attention mechanisms, and use residual modules for deeply capturing small disturbances in the deep ocean sound velocity distribution caused by changes of SST.
-The contributions of this work are summarized as follows. \begin{itemize} \item To quickly obtain sound velocity distribution of a given area, we proposed a MDF-RAGAN model that fusing SST data with historical sound velocity distribution, which eliminates the need for underwater on-site data measurement.
-The generator is used to establish a mapping relationship from the fused data to the sound velocity distribution, while the discriminator is used to constrain the trend of the sound velocity distribution. \item To improve the accuracy of underwater sound velocity construction, we integrated the residual attention block into the multi-modal data-fusion GAN model.
-With the residual block, the model could learn the influence of SST on the variation of sound velocity.
-With the attention mechanism, the model could learn the correlation of sound velocity distribution in large-scale spatial regions. \item To evaluate the feasibility of the proposed MDF-RAGAN model, the performance was tested on real sampled SSP and SST data.
+To achieve high-precision estimation of the sound speed profile (SSP) in a given sea area without relying on in situ measurements, we propose a multi-modal data-fusion generative adversarial network incorporating a residual attention block (MDF-RAGAN).
+This model is designed to enhance the capture of global spatial feature correlations through attention mechanisms, while residual modules are employed to extract fine-grained perturbations in deep-ocean sound velocity distribution caused by SST variations.
+The contributions of our work are concluded as follows: \begin{itemize} \item To efficiently obtain the sound velocity distribution in a given ocean area, we propose an MDF-RAGAN model that integrates SST data with historical SSPs, thereby eliminating the reliance on on-site underwater measurements.
+In this framework, the generator learns a mapping from the fused multimodal inputs to the target sound speed distribution, while the discriminator constrains the spatiotemporal consistency and physical plausibility of the generated profiles. \item To enhance the accuracy of underwater SSP reconstruction, we introduce a residual attention mechanism into a multi-modal data-fusion GAN.
+The residual blocks enable the model to capture subtle variations in sound velocity caused by SST changes, while the attention module improves its ability to model long-range spatial dependencies and regional correlations within large-scale oceanic environments. \item To evaluate the feasibility of the proposed MDF-RAGAN model, the performance was tested on real sampled SSP and SST data.
 Results show that MDF-RAGAN surpasses the state-of-the-art (SOTA) models in the field of sound velocity distribution estimation. \end{itemize} The rest part of this paper is organized as follows.
-Section \ref{sec2} describes the MDF-RAGAN in detail.
-Section \ref{sec3} evaluates and discusses the performance of MDF-RAGAN on real-word open dataset.
-The conclusion is given in Section \ref{sec4}.
+Section \ref{sec2} provides a detailed description of the proposed MDF-RAGAN framework.
+In Section \ref{sec3}, the model is thoroughly evaluated and its performance is discussed based on experiments conducted on a real-world open dataset.
+Finally, Section \ref{sec4} concludes the paper and outlines potential directions for future research.